ajmeraayam/Poker-Hand-Sorter/README.md

 # Poker-Hand-Sorter

 To execute the code, you need python v3.6 or above.
+To install python on Windows, follow [this](https://docs.python.org/3.6/using/windows.html).
+For Linux, follow [this](https://docs.python-guide.org/starting/install3/linux/)

 After installing python on the workstation, go to the directory where the python files are stored.
 On Windows/Linux:
 <pre><code>cd ADDRESS_TO_THE_PYTHON_FILES